 History of the Ticho House

-Dr. Albert Albert Ticho and his cousin Anna were born at the end of the last century in Moravia, then part of the Austro-Hungarian Empire.
+Dr. Abraham Albert Ticho and his cousin Anna were born at the end of the nineteenth century in Moravia, then part of the Austro-Hungarian Empire.
 Dr. Ticho completed his medical studies in Vienna, where he specialized in ophthalmology at the Rudolph Hospital.
 Anna began studying art at the age of fifteen, also in Vienna.
-In 1912, Dr. Ticho was sent by the Frankfurt based organization Lema'an Tzion to open an eye clinic in Jerusalem.
+In 1912, Dr. Ticho was sent by the Frankfurt-based organization, Lema'an Tzion, to open an eye clinic in Jerusalem.
 Anna followed him and the two were married during the same year.

 Anna served as his assistant and at the same time began going out into the landscape and drawing the hills, views and figures of Jerusalem.
 Although she used different media over the years, these remained the chief subjects of her work.

 Throughout their long lives, the Tichos were active in Jerusalem's social and cultural life.
 After her husband's death, Anna continued to live and work in the same house until her own death in 1980.
-Her work was widely acclaimed and her drawings are to be found in many museums in Israel and abroad.
-She was also the recipient of many honorary titles and awards, the last being the Israel Prize which she received in 1980.
+Her work was widely acclaimed and her drawings are included in museums in Israel and abroad.
+She was also the recipient of many honorary titles and awards, including the Israel Prize which she received in 1980.